 Can I use a hardware accelerator card to improve compression performance?¶

-peach command, all 4 channels on the card can be used.
+peach command, all four channels on the card can be used.

-The AHA zlib shared lib can be run in 3 modes – compression+decompression, compression-only or decompression-only.
-With q using just a single channel of the card, the decompression performance of the card was slightly slower than as in software, although when q was used in a multithreaded mode, increased overall performance was observed due to all 4 channels being used thereby freeing up the main CPU.
+With kdb+ using just a single channel of the card, the decompression performance of the card was slightly slower than as in software, although when q was used in a multi-threaded mode, increased overall performance was observed due to all 4 channels being used thereby freeing up the main CPU.

-Installation is very straightforward: unpack and plug in the card, compile and load the driver, compile and install the zlib shared library.
-As a reference, it took less than 30 minutes from opening the box to having q use it for compression.
+Installation is very straightforward: unpack and plug in the card, compile and load the driver, compile and install the Zlib shared library.
+As an indication, it took less than 30 minutes from opening the box to having kdb+ use it for compression.
 A very smooth installation.